Phone42.com

 Selfie camera5 MP

-You may have budget limits.
-Or, you may prioritize other features over a multi-camera system.
-If so, this single camera setup can be a good choice.
+This single camera can be enough for many smartphone users, it depends on their photography needs and preferences.
 The main camera of Eluga Note smartphone does not have OIS.
 The optical image stabilization (OIS) is an important feature in smartphones.

 Panasonic Eluga Note / 5